shawnbrar/Spatial_Discrete_Model/README.md

 The folder [SHP](https://github.com/shawnbrar/Spatial_Discrete_Model/tree/master/SHP) contains shape files for the study region.

 The folder [QGIS](https://github.com/shawnbrar/Spatial_Discrete_Model/tree/master/QGIS) contains the _QGIS_ project which was used to create maps.

+# Libraries used for R
+1. data.table
+2. spatialprobit
+3. ggplot2